-Running late to a seminar and taking the seat closest to the door so people didn’t notice my tardiness.
+You run late to a seminar and try to take the seat closest to the door so people don’t notice your tardiness?

 Why?
-Because that’s where the light switch was.
+Because that’s where the light switch is.

-Just image the glorious moment when you leaned back and the entire room immediately turned pitch dark.
+Just image the glorious moment when you lean back and the entire room immediately turns pitch dark.

 Cape gooseberry pavlova

 125 g egg whites (from approximately 4 large eggs)

 1/4 tsp cream of tartar

 240 g fresh gooseberries (halves most of them, but keep 12 whole gooseberries for decoration)